a-jey/MiBand5-watchface_for_xDrip/README.md

 The steps, temperature and battery appeared too small to read for me and I also missed the heartrate.
 So I decided to create a customised version of the original watchface with the following changes:

-• new font and larger for the small letters
+• new font with a larger version of the small letters and numbers
 • moved weather icon and temperature to bottom right and removed other parts
 • moved battery to top right, added % sign and changed icon
 • moved weekday and date below time